tarantool/doc/doc/how-to/db/crud.rst

 Using box.space functions to organize a _space tuple
 -------------------------------------------------------------------------------

-The objective is to display field names and field types of a system space -- using metadata to find metadata.
+This examples shows how to display field names and field types of a system space -- using metadata to find metadata.

 To begin: how can one select the ``_space`` tuple that describes ``_space``?

-A simple way is to look at the constants in ``box.schema``, which tell us that there is an item named SPACE_ID == 288, so these statements will retrieve the correct tuple:
+A simple way is to look at the constants in ``box.schema``, which shows that there is an item named SPACE_ID == 288, so these statements will retrieve the correct tuple:

 .. code-block:: lua